 Just for illustration’s sake, I ran a few searches to try to find availability during the next 60 days.
 I searched nearly 2 months out for options on a Saturday night during Easter and spring break week and there were still tables galore during peak 6:00-7:00 pm dinner hour.
 For Saturday night over President’s Day weekend just over a week from now, however, the restaurant is already booked solid.
 For a Saturday night three weeks from now, there are still a few tables if you can dine later in the evening (post-8pm).

 If you can’t get a Blue Bayou reservation, all hope is not lost.
 Be sure to check the website about 24 hours in advance, as Disney assesses a $10 cancellation penalty at the 24 hour mark and many reservation holders will cancel just before that window begins.
 If that doesn’t yield any choices, head over to the Blue Bayou as the restaurant opens (usually 11:30 am) to see if there are any extra tables that have opened up.
+(Editor’s Note February 2022: Disney now offers a mobile wait list in the Disneyland app that can help you snag a same day table.
+Check early and often!)
 Being willing to dine very early or very late will serve you well – I’ve often had no issue getting a last-minute table on a Friday or Saturday night if I come later than 9 pm.
 Of course, that doesn’t work with kids, but it works just fine for a couple’s night out!